Henry-Chung/LiftingProgram/README.md

 > **Questions & Support:** Your success is my priority!
 If you have *any* questions about exercises, need modifications, or want to discuss your progress, please don't hesitate to reach out to me directly.
 >
 > **Safety First:** Always prioritize **impeccable form** over ego-lifting.
 Listen closely to your body, and ensure you take adequate rest days.
 Consistency and health are key!
+>
+> **Can't Find Your Program?** If your name isn't listed yet, or you're experiencing any issues accessing your program, please contact me right away!

 ---